-Calculates pulse shape and amplitude, frequency and phase modulation functions for a series pulse types.
+Calculates pulse shape and amplitude, frequency and phase modulation functions for a series of pulse types.

 pulse(Par) pulse(Par,Opt) [t,IQ] = pulse(...) [t,IQ,modulation] = pulse(...)